Chinese mythology: Correlation of mythological and real time

 Some Chinese mythology becomes specific about chronological time, based on the ganzhi system, numbers of human generations, or other details suggesting synchronization between the mythological chronology and the ideas of modern historians.
-However, real correlation begins in the Year of the Metal Monkey, Zhou dynasty, 841 BCE, a since validated claim by Sima Qian.
+However, real correlation begins in the Year of the Metal Monkey, Zhou dynasty, 841 BC, a since validated claim by Sima Qian.
 However, although historians take note of this, subsequent mythology has not tended to reflect this quest for rational, historical timelining.

 Creation myths

 Various ideas about the creation of the universe, the earth, the sky, various deities and creatures, and the origin of various clans or ethnic groups of humans have circulated in the area of China for millennia.
 These creation myths may include the origins of the universe and everything, the origins of humans, or the origins of specific groups, such as a Han Chinese in descent from Yandi and Huangdi (as 炎黃子孫, "Descendants of the Flame and Yellow Emperors").
 Various myths contain explanations of various origins and the progress of cultural development.